 Canada strengthening guidelines to protect critical minerals sectors

-OTTAWA, Oct 28 (Reuters) - The Canadian government said on Friday it was strengthening foreign investment guidelines to protect the country's critical minerals sectors from foreign state-owned enterprises.
+OTTAWA, Oct 28 (Reuters) - Canada must build a resilient critical minerals supply chain with like-minded partners, Ottawa said on Friday, as it outlined rules meant to protect the country's critical minerals sectors from foreign state-owned companies.

+"While we continue to welcome foreign direct investment that supports this goal, Canada will act decisively when investments threaten our national security and our critical minerals supply chains," Industry Minister Francois-Philippe Champagne and Natural Resources Minister Jonathan Wilkinson said in a joint statement.

 ((ismail.shakil@tr.com;))